 - How will the total cost of my execution be impacted if I choose to break up the order across multiple venues?

 Demands of recent regulations, such as MiFID II, have put these insights in the spotlight, and even funds exempt from MiFID II have seen the ripple effects.
 In both cases, investors have demanded that investment managers not only capture best execution, but also explain how it was achieved.
 Regulation has only brought greater awareness to investor accountability, and drives investment managers to become more transparent about how and why they make execution decisions.
 It’s important to note that best execution in a post-MiFID II world not only means delivering differentiated trading analysis to your investors – it demands execution analysis be part of the process used make the best trade.
 Intelligent TCA should provide portfolio managers and traders with the tools create, and act on meaningful insight.

 For more information on intelligent trading within Eze EMS, click here.

-For more insights into today’s market and technology trends, subscribe to Eze blog using the form above.
+For more insights into today’s market and technology trends, subscribe to the SS&C Eze blog.

 Lauren Torres is a Senior Sales Engineer covering Advanced Trading workflows across the SS&C Eze product suite.
 Before joining the sales team, Lauren worked on the development and implementation of Sell-Side Algorithmic integrations in Chicago.
 Lauren graduated from Vanderbilt University with a degree in Human Organizational Development.
 She joined SS&C Eze in 2015.